PowershellScripts/PowershellScripts.github.io/articles/en/copilot/adjustcopilotsettings.md

 ## Copilot Settings

 In Copilot Control System under Settings you can find a lot of possible adjustments.
-The exact number of settings depends on your tenant, the available licenses, and your own permissions
+The exact number of settings depends on your tenant, the available licenses, and your own permissions.

 For example: